Legoless/DesignKit/README.md

     Read more about **plugins** in DesignKit.

-- **Adds multiple design sources that can used in many projects out of the box:**
+- **Adds design sources that can used in multiple projects:**

   *There are multiple resources available in DesignKit that help iOS developers create common interface elements faster.
 Those include most common used colors, such as Facebook color, common usage and social icons.*

     Read more about **resources** in DesignKit.

 - **Reduces application's memory fingerprint by utilizing vector graphics:**

     *Vector graphics require very small memory fingerprint, while keeping animations and interaction fast and fluid.*